 Any party to the funding agreement may make a subject invention, even one recruited to develop a commercial product, if the recruitment takes the form of assignment, substitution of parties, or subcontract.

 The scope of the definition of subject invention depends on the scope of the funding agreement.
 Contractors may add parties to the funding agreement, and these parties are also contractors.
-Everything in the law that applies to the initial contractor also applies to each additional contractor as they become parties to the funding agreement.
+Everything in the law that applies to the initial contractor also applies to each additional contractor as each becomes a party to the funding agreement.

 Now for discussion.
 Read on, if you are curious and brave of heart.